-2. The Contractor shall continue to monitor the Marine Environment [for a minimum of [for such period] [X years]] after the cessation of activities, [or] until the Celosure objectives have been achieved, as set out in the Closure Plan. [and for the duration provided for in the Standards and taking into account Guidelines.]

-2. bis Monitoring data, [collected by the Contractor pursuant to this Regulation and its Closure Plan,] shall be released publicly in an accessible format according to the [applicablerelevant] Standard and taking into consideration account Guidelines [at in] intervals [set out defined] in the Final Closure Plan.[-according to the Standard adhering to internationally recognized data principles, consistent with Best Scientific Practices, [in annual intervals].

-3. Upon completion of implementation of the Final Closure Plan, the Contractor shall, in accordance with the procedure described in the [applicable] Standard, hire a competent, independent and accredited auditor to conduct a final compliance assessment and submit a final compliance assessment report according to the [applicable relevant] Standards and taking into consideration account relevant] Guidelines to the Secretary-General to ensure that the Celosure objectives contained in the fFinal Closure Plan hasve been [successfully delivered] [met].
-Such report shall be reviewed by the Commission at its next meeting, provided that it has been circulated at least 30 Days in advance of the meeting.

-3. bis The Commission shall provide a report and recommendations to the Council for consideration, who shall decide whether, the objectives of the Ffinal Closure Plan have been achieved, which decision shall be relevant to the retention, release, forfeiture or use by the Authority of the Contractor's Environmental Performance Guarantee.
-The report shall be published atom the Authority's website of the Authority.

-4. If, on the basis of the auditor's report and Commission's recommendations provided pursuant to paragraphs 3 and 3bis, the Council decides that a Contractor has failed to meet the [conditions of, or deadlines related to] [objectives of] the Final Closure Plan and reporting hereon, the Council shall direct the Contractor [what further action must be taken to achieve satisfactory delivery of the Closure Plan] [to take the necessary what further] action [must be taken] to achieve the objectives of the [Final]Closure Plan.
+- 2. The Contractor shall continue to monitor the Marine Environment for a such period defined in the Closure Plan after the cessation of activities until the Celosure objectives have been achieved as set out in the Closure Plan. [and for the duration provided for in the Standards and taking into account Guidelines.] - 2. bis Monitoring data, [collected by the Contractor pursuant to this Regulation, Regulation 92 bis and its Closure Plan,] shall be released publicly in an accessible format, according to the applicable Standard and taking into consideration Guidelines. [at in] intervals [set out defined] in the Final Closure Plan. [according to the Standard, adhering to internationally recognized data principles, consistent with Best Scientific Practices, [in annual intervals]. - 3.
+Upon completion of implementation of the Final Closure Plan, the Contractor shall, in accordance with the procedure described in the applicable Standard, hire an eompetent, independent and accredited Independent Anuditor to conduct a final compliance assessment and submit a final compliance assessment report, according to the applicable Standards and taking into consideration the Guideline, to the Secretary-General to ensure that the Closure objectives contained in the Final Closure Plan has been [successfully delivered] [met].
+Such reports shall be reviewed by the Commission at its next meeting, provided that it has been published on the website of the Authority eireulated at least 30 Days in advance of the meeting. - 3. bis The Commission shall provide a report and recommendations to the Council for consideration, who shall decide whether, the objectives of the Final Closure Plan have been achieved, which decision shall be relevant to the retention, release, forfeiture or use by the Authority of the Contractor's Environmental Performance Guarantee.
+The report shall be published at the Authority's website in accordance with Regulation 92. - 4.
+If, on the basis of the auditor's report and Commission's recommendations provided pursuant to paragraphs 3 and 3bis, the Council decides that a Contractor has failed to meet the [conditions of, or deadlines related to] [objectives of] the Final Closure Plan and reporting hereon, the Council shall direct the Contractor [what further action must be taken to achieve satisfactory delivery of the Closure Plan] to take the necessary action to achieve the objectives of the Final Closure Plan.

+- One regional group and several delegations preferred paragraph 1 Alt over the original paragraph 1. - It has been proposed by several delegations that paragraph 1 bis might be better placed in draft regulation 59 which sets forth the objectives of the closure plan.
+Furthermore, it has been suggested to delete sub-paragraph 1 bis (b) as this relates to implementing restoration and rehabilitation and not post-closure monitoring.
+This should be discussed and resolved.